mattsimpson/mastodon-feed-wordpress-plugin/README.md

 1. Click on the `<>Code` in the top right of this page
 2. Select `Download ZIP`
 3. Create a `mastodon-feed` folder in your WordPress plugins directory
-4. Unpack all the files from the ZIP there (files only, no sub-directory)
+4. Unpack all the files from the ZIP there
 5. Enable plugin in WordPress admin
-6. Configure settings and use the shortcode
+6. Configure settings and use the block editor or shortcode

 ### Installation via git checkout